 Urrbrae SA 5064

 For customers local to the Adelaide region, Affinity Labs has a free collection service which can be booked by contacting our courier directly on 0428 955 401.
+You can also sign up to receive alerts of when the courier will be in your area.

 Payment for analysis can be processed by credit card either in person or over the phone.
 If you prefer you can also transfer the funds to: